DeuxHuitHuit/288-toolkit/packages/page-transition/README.md

 can be any string, as long is it is unique.
 You must also provide a condition function that returns `true` if the transition has to be played.
 This condition function receives the same

+This function MUST be called at component initialization.

 ```ts
 /**
  * @see https://kit.svelte.dev/docs/types#public-types-navigation